Skip to content

 How it works

-The workflow iterates over every active product on the connection and marketplace, runs the 12 checks against each title, groups detected issues by field (a single item per product with all title problems concatenated) and creates or updates a task with a suggested value when any check has auto-fix.
+The workflow iterates over every active product on the connection and marketplace, runs the 17 checks (title + highlights) against the headline, groups detected issues by field (one item for the title and one for the highlights) and creates or updates a task with a suggested value when any check has auto-fix.

 Auto-fix vs manual review